Skip to navigation

 Marché du Papeete

-Food and drink, so long a subject of fantasies and restrictions, was initially a wonderful experience, and gradually normality again.
+Food and drink, so long a subject of fantasies and restrictions, was initially a wonderful experience, and gradually it became normality again.
 Drinking beer; eating baguettes and the most amazing French contribution to international cuisine, the pain au chocolat; ice cream; real coffee; real milk... these things transformed my life more than I would have anticipated.

 The Reality of Yachting